In this policy, the terms "complaint" and "grievance" shall have the same meaning.

-The appropriate administrator shall investigate as necessary and schedule a conference with the employee within ten days after receipt of the written complaint.
+The appropriate administrator shall investigate as necessary and schedule a conference with the individual within ten days after receipt of the written complaint.
 The administrator may set reasonable time limits for the conference.

-If the employee did not receive the relief requested at Level One or if the time for a response has expired, the employee may request a conference with the Superintendent or designee to appeal the Level One decision.
+If the individual did not receive the relief requested at Level One or if the time for a response has expired, he or she may request a conference with the Superintendent or designee to appeal the Level One decision.

 The appeal notice must be filed in writing, on a form provided by the District, within ten days of the date of the written Level One response or, if no response was received, within ten days of the Level One response deadline.

 After receiving notice of the appeal, the Level One administrator shall prepare and forward a record of the Level One complaint to the Level Two administrator.
 The individual may request a copy of the Level One record.